-If summer is a time to be by the beach then Autumn sends us to the woods.
+up If summer is a time to be by the beach then Autumn sends us to the woods.
 Is there a sound more satisfying than the crunch of bronze leaves underfoot?
-Here are six of our favourite Autumn walks worth checking out before the leaves all fall and turn to mush.
+Here are five of our favourite Autumn walks worth checking out before the leaves all fall and turn to mush.
 Each walk is short and easy, and accessible for buggies.

 Ballycross Apple Farm, Co.
 Wexford

 It’s a family tradition now, every October we go down to the pumpkin patch in Ballycross, eat some waffles and kick some leaves.
 With the Halloween rush over it should be getting a bit quieter.
 Don’t leave without apples and apple juice.
 Entry: Adults €3.50; Children €2.50

 Avondale House and Forest Park, Rathdrum, Co.
 Wicklow

 We always make a point of going to Avondale in the early autumn as the leaves are turning, the show of colour is magnificent and we can soak it up while the kids play in the playground and we get a takeaway from the coffee shop in the basement of the house.
 If the day has a slight wind the kids can try catch the falling leaves, it’s magical.